Rowland Meyrick Handicap Chase Preview, Tips, Runners & Trends

 Rowland Meyrick Handicap Chase Trend Analysis

-✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +47.75, is when runners had 2 starts in the past 180 days.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +51.23, is when runners ran on Good To Soft ground last time out.

-❌ The worst performing factor that has failed to produce a single winner is when runners had recorded 2 career falls in over Jumps (Chase), when backing these, the trend shows a record of 0-27.
+❌ The worst performing factor that has failed to produce a single winner is when runners had recorded 3 career non-finishes, when backing these, the trend shows a record of 0-27.

-The course which has produced the most winners of the Rowland Meyrick Handicap Chase is Newcastle; there have been a total of 7 winners of this race who ran at Newcastle last time out.
-The next best course, which has produced the second most winners, is Newbury; there have been a total of 4 winners of this race who ran at Newbury last time out.
+The course which has produced the most winners of the Rowland Meyrick Handicap Chase is Newcastle; there have been a total of 8 winners of this race who ran at Newcastle last time out.
+The next best courses, which have produced the second most winners, are Haydock and Newbury; there have been a total of 3 winners from each of those courses.

 These are the stallions whose offspring have not produced a winner of the Rowland Meyrick Handicap Chase despite multiple attempts: